IBM/aspera-cli/docs/README.md

 ```

-> [!NOTE]
-> Commands and parameter values can be written in short form.

 ### Bulk creation and deletion of resources

 Bulk creation and deletion of resources are possible using option `bulk` (`yes`,`no`(default)).